Corazones: Release

-Corazones was released on May 20, 1990 on EMI label.
-It was certified with four platinum records for selling 180,000 copies.
-His first single was "Tren al Sur" was released on May 7, 1990, prior to his official release.
+Corazones was released on May 20, 1990 on the EMI label.
+The album sold over 190,000 copies, and was certified with four platinum records.
+It stands today as one of the best selling albums in Chile.
+Its first single, "Tren al Sur", was released on May 7, 1990, prior to the album’s official release.

 Reception

 In 1990, Jorge was chosen as the composer of the year by the Chilean Copyright Society.
 In 2006 was chosen as the best Ibero-American rock album No. 54 by Al Borde, and in 2008 as the ninth best Chilean album by Rolling Stone.